-The Town of Chester is the administrator of two single-employer Public Employee Retirement Systems ("PERS") established and administered by the Town to provide pension benefits for its employees and volunteer firefighters.
-The PERS are considered to be a part of the Town's financial reporting entity and is included in the Town's financial statement as a pension trust fund.
+The Town of Chester is the administrator of two single-employer Public Employee Retirement Systems ("Plans") established and administered by the Town to provide pension benefits for its employees and volunteer firefighters, the Town Employee Retirement Plan and the Chester Hose Company Volunteer Service Award Program ("VSAP").
+The Plans are considered to be a part of the Town's financial reporting entity and are included in the Town's financial statement as a pension trust fund.
 A separate stand-alone financial report is not issued.